-Apart from the environmental unsustainability of the current global level of animal production, it is widely accepted that a western diet, including over-consumption of energy-dense foods such as animal products, is fuelling a global crisis of overweight and obese individuals in both developed and developing countries.^{9, 10}

-Climate change has a long timescale; unlike some other forms of pollution, past and current emissions of GHGs will continue to have an effect well into the future and the results will only become clear long after the emissions have occurred.
+Apart from the environmental unsustainability of the current global level of animal production, it is widely accepted that a western diet, including over-consumption of energy-dense foods such as animal products, is fuelling a global crisis of overweight and obese individuals in both developed and developing countries.^{9, 10} Climate change has a long timescale; unlike some other forms of pollution, past and current emissions of GHGs will continue to have an effect well into the future and the results will only become clear long after the emissions have occurred.
 This makes it essential for us to take action to reduce GHG emissions now rather than later.
-Livestock production has a major role to play in this.
-The evidence collected in this report shows clearly that it is impossible to control GHG emissions from this important sector and to conserve natural resources and biodiversity if developed countries maintain their current over-consumption of animal products.
+Livestock production has a major role to play in this, and its role in contributing to GHG emissions is summarised in Table 2.
+The evidence collected in this report shows clearly that it is impossible to control GHG emissions from this important sector and to conserve natural resources and biodiversity if developed countries maintain their current overconsumption of animal products.
 Similarly, it is clear that it would not be sustainable for developing countries to increase their meat, milk and egg consumption up to the current levels of developed countries, from the point of view of climate, exploitation of natural resources, protection of biodiversity or human health.
-The scale of the livestock industry's use of global resources is shown in TABLE 2, taken from the FAO's 2006 review.5
+The scale of the livestock industry's use of global resources is shown in Box 1, taken from the FAO's 2006 Review.5